TanStack/query/README.md

 ## Initial Data Function

 If the process for accessing a query's initial data is intensive or just not something you want to perform on every render, you can pass a function as the `initialData` value.
-This function will be executed only once when the query is initialized, saving you precious memory and cpu:
+This function will be executed only once when the query is initialized, saving you precious memory and CPU:

 ```js
 function Todos() {